 He is the first UAE national to win the SPE Middle East Regional Reservoir Description and Dynamics Award.
 He has served as an SPE Abu Dhabi Section Chairman and has authored more than 10 SPE technical papers and served as a speaker, committee member, and session chair in several conferences and has chaired multiple international symposiums.
 He has been a member of the ADIPEC Executive Committee since 2017 and the technical program chairman since 2019.
 Al Marzouqi has served as an IPTC Executive Committee member since 2020 and is currently serving as a member of the SPE Middle East Advisory Council.

 He holds a degree in petroleum engineering from the State University of Louisiana in addition to various technical and managerial credentials.

 Robin Macmillan is the chief sales officer at Data Gumbo.
 He was previously senior vice president for business development at NOV, manager of Schlumberger drilling and measurements in Canada, and president at drill-bit company ReedHycalog.
 In his early career he worked in offshore and onshore drilling operations in several countries across North and Latin America, Africa, the Middle East, and Europe.
 He is the current vice president of drilling services and a member of the Executive Committee at the International Association of Drilling Contractors, where he is also Chair Emeritus of the Advanced Rig Technology Committee and a member of the Drilling Engineering Committee.

-Robin holds a geology degree from Leeds University in England.
+He holds a geology degree from Leeds University in England.

 Health, Safety, Environment, and Sustainability Technical Director